Nick Valensi Gives Advice on Forming a Rock Band

 That being said, keep hustling!
 I see that guitar in the corner - I think she’s asking you to pick her up! ;-)

-Head over to CRX’s official website to learn more about Nick Valensi’s new band, and make sure to check out their debut album, New Skin.
+Head over to CRX’s official website to learn more about Nick Valensi’s band.
 As always, you can follow Nick Valensi on Equipboard to keep apprised of his guitars, amps, effects pedals, and other gear and equipment.

 I must say, the writing that summarizes Mr. Valensi's questions and answers is just great writing.
 It is clear, concise and meaningful.
 Unfortunately, you don't see that often enough on the web.